 The recovery process will usually involve some ups and downs.
 Many young people who experience an episode of depression will have another episode, or experience some symptoms again in the future.

 You play an important role in helping your child to avoid things that might trigger another episode of depression.
-It’s also important to be on the look out for warning signs you’ve seen before.
-These might indicate a relapse.
+It’s also important to look out for warning signs you’ve seen before.

 No-one is to blame for a setback.
 Continuing professional support can help your child find new ways to recover from depression.